La-Fenice/Hello-World-Python/README.md

-Displaying Hello World, current time and banner.
+Webapp displaying Hello World and some other information.

 Made using Python and Flask framework.